Darío Jara Saguier

 Darío Jara Saguier (27 January 1930 – 22 January 2023) was a Paraguayan football player and coach who played as a striker.
 Dario is one of the seven Jara Saguier brothers that played professional football in Paraguay.

 Career

 As player

 Jara Saguier started his career in his hometown club Club Rubio Ñú in 1946 before moving to Cerro Porteño where he spent most of his career and became a key player.
-He was the 1st division topscorer two years in a row (1949 and 1950), scoring 18 goals on each season.
+He was the 1st division topscorer two consecutive seasons (1949 and 1950), scoring 18 goals on each season.
 In 1960, after a long career with Cerro Porteño, Saguier went on to play for several Paraguayan clubs such as General Caballero ZC, Rubio Ñú, Luis Alberto de Herrera (Guarambaré) and Olimpia de Itá before retiring in 1965.

 At the national team level, Darío Jara Saguier was part of the Paraguay squad that competed in the 1950 FIFA World Cup in Brazil.